RobertTLange/gym-swarm/README.md

 python setupy.py install  (if you use Python 3.)
 ```

+Depending on your operating system you might have to install mplcairo in order to render the nice fish!
+See [here](https://towardsdatascience.com/how-i-got-matplotlib-to-plot-apple-color-emojis-c983767b39e0) for a wonderful installation guide.

 # Notes
 * Environment is especially suited for prototyping solutions to long-term credit assignment problems, sparse rewards and curriculum learning.